php-ocr/.github/profile/README.md

 ~~~

 ## Usage – complete example
 This example uses the HTTP API provided by [https://ocr.space](https://ocr.space/).
-You will have to acquire an API key to use the following example.
+You will have to acquire an API key to use this engine.

 Additionally install any implementation of `psr/http-client`, `psr/http-factory` and `psr/http-factory`.
 For example, `guzzlehttp/guzzle` and `guzzlehttp/psr7`.